ebanalyse/ebnerd-benchmark/README.md

 [Neural Recommendation with Multi-Head Self-Attention](https://aclanthology.org/D19-1671/) (NRMS).
 The source code originates from the brilliant RS repository, [recommenders](https://github.com/recommenders-team/recommenders).
 We have simply stripped it of all non-model-related code.

+# Notebooks
+To help you get started, we have created a few notebooks.
+These are somewhat simple and designed to get you started.
+We do plan to have more at a later stage, such as reproducible model trainings.
+The notebooks were made on macOS, and you might need to perform small modifications to have them running on your system.

+## Model training
-For now, we have created a [notebook](https://github.com/ebanalyse/ebnerd-benchmark/blob/main/examples/00_quick_start/nrms_ebnerd.ipynb) where we train NRMS on EB-NeRD - this is a very simple version using the demo dataset.
-More implementation examples will come at a later stage.
+We have created a [notebook](https://github.com/ebanalyse/ebnerd-benchmark/blob/main/examples/00_quick_start/nrms_ebnerd.ipynb) where we train NRMS on EB-NeRD - this is a very simple version using the demo dataset.

+## Data manipulation and enrichment
+In the [dataset_ebnerd](https://github.com/ebanalyse/ebnerd-benchmark/blob/main/examples/00_quick_start/dataset_ebnerd.ipynb) demo, we show how one can join histories and create binary labels.